 What is the Statute of Limitations for Pedestrian Accidents in New Jersey?

 If you have been injured in a pedestrian accident in New Jersey, the statute of limitations is typically two years.
-This means that, unless an exception applies to your case, you must file a lawsuit within two years of the date of the crash or risk forfeiting all legal rights to your claim.
+This means that, unless an exception applies to your case, you must file a lawsuit within two years of the date of the crash or risk forfeiting all legal rights to your personal injury claim.

 If a public entity may have caused the collision, then you only have 90 days within which to file a Notice of Claim.
-With time being of the essence, it is crucial that you consult with an experienced pedestrian accident attorney as soon as possible to ensure that you meet all legal deadlines or discover whether or not an exception to the statute of limitations applies to your case.
+With time being of the essence, it is crucial that you consult with an experienced pedestrian accident attorney as soon as possible to ensure that you meet all legal deadlines or discover whether or not an exception to the statute of limitations applies to your pedestrian accident claim.

 Compensation for Pedestrian Accidents in New Jersey